ForumMagnum/ForumMagnum/README.md

 ### If you want to run a local database

-(CEA Devs, see the ForumCredentials repository for access to a remote dev database)
+CEA Devs, see the ForumCredentials repository for access to a remote dev database.
+Otherwise, do the following:

 Prerequisites:
 - Install MongoDB: https://docs.mongodb.com/manual/installation/